travis-ci/docs-travis-ci-com/user/billing-overview.md

 #### Free Plan Credits

-Each new user gets automatically assigned a Free Plan upon signing up.
-That plan contains one time pool of Credits, not renewable.
-This plan is meant to let you familiarize with usage based plan as well as try out other Travis CI features and it replaced previous Trial plan.
+Each new user gets automatically assigned to the Free Plan upon signing up.
+The Free plan contains a one time pool of Credits, not renewable.
+This plan is meant to let you familiarize with our usage based plans as well as to try out other Travis CI features.

 ### Usage - User Licenses